 Since the 2021 vintage, DAC area defined by wine law (specific winegrowing area) in the Austrian winegrowing region of Lower Austria (generic winegrowing area).
 See under Wagram.

-One of the eight specific wine-growing areas in the Austrian province or generic wine-growing region of Lower Austria.
-From 1995 to 2007 it was called Donauland, but this confusing name never caught on because the Danube also flows through other wine-growing areas.
-The new name Wagram became valid from the 2007 vintage.
-The soil elevation north of the Danube that gives the area its name stretches from Feuersbrunn in the west to Heldenberg in the northeast.
+One of the eight specific wine-growing regions in the Austrian province or generic wine-growing region of Lower Austria.
+From 1995 to 2007 it was called Donauland, but this confusing name never caught on because the Danube also flows through several other wine-growing regions.
+The new name Wagram became valid from the 2007 vintage onwards.
+The eponymous elevation north of the Danube stretches from Feuersbrunn in the west to Heldenberg in the north-east in the Schmidatal valley.

-The name (Wachrain) is derived from "Wogenrain" or "Wogenrand", which was the former edge of the Danube in the Tullner Feld during the last Ice Age.
-On a base of primary rock lies a spring horizon of marine sand, above which loess piles up to twelve metres high.
-The yellow soil has a high water storage capacity and produces multi-layered wines.
-The climate is different in the two sub-areas of Wagram and Klosterneuburg; see below.
+The name (Wachrain) is derived from "Wogenrain" or "Wogenrand", which was the former edge of the Danube in the Tullner Feld during the last ice age.
+A spring horizon of sea sand lies on a base of primary rock, above which loess piles up to twelve metres high.
+The yellow soil has a high water retention capacity and produces multi-layered wines.
+The climate is different in the two sub-areas of Wagram and Klosterneuburg (see below).

-The Wagram winegrowing area consists of two areas separated by the Danube.
-To the north and along the river stretches the much larger area mentioned above between the two wine-growing areas of Kamptal in the west and Vienna in the east.
-It also gave the name to the wine-growing region and covers around 2,100 hectares of vineyards.
-Well-known wine-growing communities are Fels am Wagram (with the vineyards Fumberg, Hammergraben, Mitterweg, Schafberg, Weelfel, Wora); Grafenwörth (Am Berg, Kellerweingarten, Nußberg and Rosenberg); Großriedenthal (Alter Weingarten, Eisenhut and Goldberg); Großweikersdorf as well as Kirchberg am Wagram (Hundsberg, Schlossberg and Steinberg).
+The Wagram wine-growing region consists of two areas separated by the Danube.
+To the north along the river is the much larger area mentioned above, between the wine-growing regions of Kamptal in the west and Vienna in the east.
+It also gave the region its name and comprises around 2,100 hectares of vineyards.
+Well-known wine-growing communities are Fels am Wagram (with the Fumberg, Hammergraben, Mitterweg, Schafberg, Weelfel and Wora vineyards); Grafenwörth (Am Berg, Kellerweingarten, Nußberg and Rosenberg); Großriedenthal (Alter Weingarten, Eisenhut and Goldberg); Großweikersdorf and Kirchberg am Wagram (Hundsberg, Schlossberg and Steinberg).

-East of this and south of the Danube lies the second part named after the town Klosterneuburg, including the town of Tulln and the municipality of Atzenbrugg.
-When the wine-growing area was renamed from Donauland to Wagram, this area was given the status of Großlage.
-The vineyards of this much smaller part cover about 350 hectares of vineyards.
+To the east, south of the Danube, lies the second part named after the town Klosterneuburg, including Tulln and Atzenbrugg.
+When Donauland was renamed Wagram, this area was given the status of Großlage.
+The vineyards in this much smaller part cover around 350 hectares of vineyards.
 The cadastral communities of Höflein, Kierling, Kritzendorf, Maria Gugging, Weidling and Weidlingbach belong to Klosterneuburg.
 Well-known vineyards are Franzhauser, Weidling, Wieden and Ziegelgrub.
-The climate is characterised by the influence of the Danube, the protection against cold northern air by the foothills of the Manhartsberg and the nearby Pannonian region.
+The climate is characterised by the influence of the Danube, the protection against cold northern air provided by the foothills of the Manhartsberg and the nearby Pannonian region.

 In 2022, the vineyards covered a total of 2,459 hectares of vines.
-Compared to 2015 with 2,720 hectares, this was a reduction of 261 hectares (9.6%).
-The share of white wine varieties is 82%, the share of red wine varieties 18%.
-It is dominated with more than half of the stock Grüner Veltliner, followed by Zweigelt, Riesling, Müller-Thurgau and Roter Veltiner.
+Compared to 2015 with 2,720 hectares, this was 261 hectares (9.6%) less.
+The proportion of white wine varieties is 82%, the proportion of red wine varieties 18%.
+Grüner Veltliner dominates with more than half, followed by Zweigelt, Riesling, Müller-Thurgau and Roter Veltiner.

 Grape variety